mebens/blackbulletiv.github.com/_posts/2011-06-30-lua-metatables-tutorial.md

 t.bar -- nil
 {% endhighlight %}

 If `__index` contains a function, then it's called, with the table that is being looked up and the key used as parameters.
-As we saw in the code above the last one, this allows us to use conditionals on the key, and basically anything else that Lua code can do.
-So in that example, if the key was equal to the string "foo" we would return 0, otherwise we look up the `table` table with the key that was used; this makes `t` an alias of `table` that returns 0 when the key "foo" is used.
+As we saw in the code example above the last one, this allows us to use conditionals on the key, and basically anything else that Lua code can do.
+Therefore, in that example, if the key was equal to the string "foo" we would return 0, otherwise we look up the `table` table with the key that was used; this makes `t` an alias of `table` that returns 0 when the key "foo" is used.

 You may be wondering why the table is passed as a first parameter to the `__index` function.
 This comes in handy if you use the same metatable for multiple tables, supporting code re-use and saving computer resources.
+We'll see an example of this when we take a look at the `Vector` class.

 ## `__newindex`